• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Grande Berce

-Also called wolf’s paw, it is a plant that stands out easily by its umbels of beautiful white or sometimes pink flowers.
+Also known as wolf’s foot, this plant is easily distinguished by its umbels of beautiful white or sometimes pink flowers.

 • THE MUSK MALLOW •